Skip to main content

 Option 1: MCP Server (Recommended)

-The MCP server integrates directly with Claude Code, allowing you to search and install skills through natural language.
+The MCP server integrates with any MCP-compatible client, allowing you to search and install skills through natural language.

 {